 Some of the use cases which can establish data mining vs machine learning are as follows:

-- Data Mining in Finance: Facilitates locating hidden connections between various financial metrics that are required to find unusual activity with an elevated risk.
-It generally distinguishes between fraudulent and corrective behavior as it has been done by gathering historical facts and then transforming them into beneficial factual information.
+- Data Mining in Finance: Facilitates discovering hidden connections among various financial metrics required to identify elevated risk and unusual activity.
+It typically distinguishes between fraudulent and corrective behavior by collecting historical facts and transforming them into valuable factual information.

-- Data Mining in Marketing: Predicting a customer’s behavior to guide customized loyalty programmes is feasible by studying the links between criteria like age, gender, and preferences.
-Data mining in marketing can also forecast which consumers are most likely to discontinue a service, what attracts them depending on their searches, and what information should be included in a mailing list to increase response rates.
+- Data Mining in Marketing: Predicting customer behavior to inform customized loyalty programs becomes feasible by examining the relationships between criteria such as age, gender, and preferences.
+Data mining in marketing can also forecast which consumers are most likely to discontinue service, what attracts them based on their searches, and the content that should be included in a mailing list to boost response rates.

-- Machine Learning in Stock Market: Organizations worldwide use machine learning methods and models for forecasting stock market prices by analyzing sentiment.
-Social media is one of the many data sources where you can perform sentiment analysis.
-The use of classification and clustering techniques, together with NLP, enables the classification of stocks into three groups: negative, positive, or neutral.
+- Machine Learning in Stock Market: Organizations worldwide employ machine learning methods and models to forecast stock market prices through sentiment analysis.
+Sentiment analysis can be performed on data sources like social media.
+Classification and clustering techniques, combined with NLP, allow the categorization of stocks into three groups: negative, positive, or neutral.

-- Machine Learning in Dynamic Pricing: Dynamic pricing can be accomplished with the help of machine learning algorithms, which can also be significant in increasing profits and returns.
-ML techniques under supervision can pick up new patterns based on the provided data.
-The outcomes of such algorithms may be updated regularly to comply with trends.
-Online stores estimate the dynamic pricing of a good or service using ML algorithms and methodologies.
+- Machine Learning in Dynamic Pricing: Machine learning algorithms enable dynamic pricing, significantly increasing profits and returns.
+Supervised ML techniques identify new patterns based on the provided data.
+These algorithms regularly update their outputs to align with trends.
+Online stores utilize ML algorithms and methodologies to estimate the dynamic pricing of goods and services.

-- Machine Learning in Image Recognition: Using machine learning, it is possible to train applications to recognize objects and other photo elements.
-A comprehensive library of photographs is analyzed pixel by pixel using a neural network.
-After verifying their own information, each neuron provides insight, and the network combines millions of these findings into a coherent analysis.
-Using an open image database, developers train machine learning algorithms to recognize these photos.
+- Machine Learning in Image Recognition: Machine learning empowers applications to recognize objects and other photo elements.
+A neural network meticulously analyzes an extensive image library pixel by pixel.
+Each neuron offers insights after validating its data, and the network consolidates millions of these insights into a coherent analysis.
+Developers train machine learning algorithms to recognize these images using an open image database.

 Data mining and machine learning are complementary yet distinct disciplines that help businesses extract meaningful data.
 While data mining focuses on uncovering hidden patterns and relationships within data, machine learning goes beyond building predictive models and making automated decisions.
 Understanding the nuances between these approaches is essential for effectively applying them in real-world scenarios.